zabbix/zabbix/templates/app/php-fpm_http/README.md

 ## Overview

-This template is designed for the effortless deployment of PHP-FPM monitoring by Zabbix via HTTP and doesn't require any external scripts.
+The template to monitor PHP-FPM by Zabbix that work without any external scripts.
+Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

+Template `PHP-FPM by HTTP` collects metrics by polling PHP-FPM status-page with HTTP agent remotely.

+Note that this solution supports https and redirects.

 ## Requirements